ZZ-Cat/raildriver/README.md

 In later releases, I will start bringing in DLCT, which is a wireless protocol to communicate to other DLCT compatible E2s.
 - If you're in a multiplayer server, RailDriver's E2 _will_ seem like it has disappeared from your locomotive, once everything has initialized.
 Don't worry, your E2 hasn't gone anywhere.
 It's still there.
 This is normal behavior, because Smart Entity Management has now hidden your E2 & made it virtually inaccessible to other players.
 This is a convenience measure, as it provides peace-of-mind from would-be griefers that are smarter than your average troll.
-- If at any time you need to reboot/restart/reset RailDriver, type ```.raildriver restart``` into your chat.
+- If you need to reboot/restart/reset RailDriver, type ```.raildriver restart``` into your chat.
+- If you need to  update or restart RailDriver, stop your locomotive first.
+This will put RailDriver in a known state during the update & restart processes.

 ## Software License